ORTHOPTICS

 Orthoptic therapy is a treatment program designed to eliminate or improve symptoms associated with poor eye coordination skills.
 At UCEC, we mainly use orthoptic therapy to treat patients with convergence insufficiency.
 This is a form of intermittent exotropia, in which the patient is unable to maintain convergence on near objects.
 While reading, these patients often experience double vision, eye strain, blurry vision, loss of place, words moving on the page, or headaches.
 These symptoms may be more intense at the end of the day, or when the patient is tired.
 The best treatment for convergence insufficiency is orthoptic exercises.

 An orthoptic therapy program is monitored and tailored to the individual’s needs.
 Various equipment, from something as basic as a pencil, to an advanced computer system, are used.
-Many of the activities can be done at home, including the computer system.
+These activities are done at home.
 However, the patient must be motivated to perform these tasks as directed, in order for success to be achieved.

 Prior to beginning an orthoptic therapy program, specific measurements must be taken.
 These measurements allow the doctor to determine convergence and divergence ability (how well the patient can cross and relax his or her eyes.)
 Depth perception (stereopsis), eye alignment in various positions, and the ability to track or follow an object in different directions are also measured, and monitored throughout the therapy process.